Save Your Marriage (1): How to save yourself from divorce

 If you have seen the movie Mrs Doubtfire or Kramer vs. Kramer, you have probably had a glimpse of what it means to divorce, although a movie cannot describe even a small portion of the emotional stress people go through when they think about separating.

 In part 1 of Save Your Marriage, I gave you 3 simple steps to stop your divorce and save your marriage.
-This week, I thought some statistics regarding marriage and divorce would give you all an insight into what is happening in the reality of relationships.
+This week, I thought some marriage and divorce statistics would give you insight into what happens in the reality of relationships.

 Eye-opening marriage and divorce statistics: